Desmarest's hutia: Taxonomy

 First described by Pallas in 1788 as Mys pilorides, it was later noted that Desmarest's hutia did not belong in that genus, and it was placed in the genus Capromys by Tate in 1935.
 Five extant subspecies are recorded: ciprianoi, doceleguas, gundlachianus, pilorides, and relictus.
-Studies have so far shown no genetic differences between the two subspecies ciprianoi and relictus found on Isla de la Juventud, but a 5% sequence deviation by gundlachianus found on Cayo Fragaso.
+Studies have so far shown no genetic differences between the two subspecies ciprianoi and relictus found on Isla de la Juventud, but a 5% sequence deviation by gundlachianus found on Cayo Fragoso.
 The common name, Desmarest's hutia, is for Anselme Gaëtan Desmarest who described the species in 1822 with the synonym fourniere.

 The extinct subspecies C. p. lewisi from the Cayman Islands is known from abundant subfossil material.
 It is close to the common Cuban Capromys pilorides, but smaller.
 The earliest radiocarbon records are latest Pleistocene and the latest are from around 1600 CE.